 Well, we knew it when we came to Portland.
 It rains here.
 Often.
 Have no fear – We Portlanders never let a little pesky rain stop us from having some family fun!
 We have a lot of options for rainy-day shenanigans.

-Update for 2020: If you head out, follow the CDC’s social distancing best practices.
+Update for 2021: If you head out, follow the CDC’s social distancing best practices.
 Double check information with the organizers since there may be changes at any time.
-As of November 15, Multnomah County is in a one-month “freeze” period, so many places are temporarily closed.

 What: The Oregon Zoo.
 Something about the rain gets the animals out and about but makes it more likely that the humans stay home.
 So you can see way more animals with way fewer distractions.
 Plus a number of areas are covered, providing you protection in the unlikely event of a downpour.